ElektroStudios/VBNet-Snippet-Collection/README.md

 # VBNetSnippets
-Welcome to my VisualBasic.Net Snippet Collection  where I will provide samples for beginner and expert .Net developers.
+Welcome to my VisualBasic.Net Snippet Collection  where I will provide samples for beginner and advanced .Net developers.

 # THIS REPOSITORY IS UNDER CONSTRUCTION

-# I'LL REPEAT...
-UNDER CONSTRUCTION !

 # General Information about this repository
  - .snippet files contains the formatted code that can be loaded through Visual Studio's code editor context menu.